gvwilson/thirdbit/src/fiction/iffy/index.md

 "Oh, Iffy, you're th' chosen one.
 Only you can save th' world."

-"Your First said pretty much the same thing before she shot me," Wales observed drily, tapping his chest with one finger.
+"Your First said pretty much the same thing when Johnson and I tracked her down," Doctor Johel said drily.
-"It took me twenty years to track her down.
+"It took us twenty years.
-I don't know how she got to Cape Town or what happened to Sue.
+I don't know how she got to Cape Town or what happened to Suhailah.
-All I know is that she had the same talent you do.
+All I know is that your First had the same talent you do.
-Somehow she could—"
-He took a deep breath.
-"Somehow *you* can talk to them and get them to talk back.
-Not just trade deals and warnings about no-go zones but actual conversations."
+Somehow you can talk to them—really talk, not just trade deals and warnings about no-go zones but actual conversations."

-"So that makes th' machine wars my fault?"
-Iffy shot back angrily.

-Wales cocked his head.
-"How old were you when you started seeing things?
-Eight?
-Nine?
-If your First got her abilities at the same age, that would be almost exactly the time the machines woke up.
-It's quite a coincidence."

 "And there's another thing,"
-he continued as she opened her mouth to protest.
+the doctor continued as Iffy opened her mouth to protest.
-"I'm good with tech—really good by most people's standards—and the people and cores working for the governors are at least as good.
+"I'm rather good with technology—really good by most people's standards—and the people and cores working for the governors are at least as good.
 We should have been able to track you and your elders down in minutes, but somehow you all managed to stay hidden."

-He looked up at the sky as if he could see the machines' satellites orbiting overhead.
-For all Iffy knew, he actually could.
+She spread her hands.
-"Someone up there likes you, Iffy.
+"Someone likes you, Iffy.
-Someone or something has been looking out for you your whole life."
+Someone or something has been looking out for you."

 A lifetime of hurt and anger boiled up inside Iffy.
-"Go t' hell,"
-she spat.
-"Wasn't anyone lookin' out for th' *Rushin Doll* when she went under an' everyone drowned.
+"Wasn't anyone lookin' out for th' *Rushin Doll* when she went under an' everyone drowned," she spat.
-Wasn't anyone lookin' out for me 'cept Aunt Naggie when we were in dock an' th' other kids knocked me around 'cuz I was bad luck.
+"Wasn't anyone lookin' out for me 'cept Aunt Naggie when we were in dock an' th' other kids knocked me around 'cuz I was bad luck."
-What I got,
-I got 'cuz o' *me*,
-not some— some—"
 She wiped her sleeve angrily across her face.

 "I'm sorry,"
-Wales said for the third time.
+Doctor Johel said.
-"I wish I'd been there."
+"I wish I had been there to help.

-For a minute the only sound was the wind and the distant *skee-rawk* of a lonely gull.
-"Why'd she shoot you?"
-Iffy finally asked.

-Wales shrugged.
-"I didn't give her a chance to get to know me before I dumped the whole save-the-world thing on her shoulders.
-And when she said no,
-I tried to make her do it anyway.
-That was a mistake."
+I truly do."

 Something clicked in Iffy's head.
-"So bumpin' into me at th' Sandhu's…"
+"So Mister Wales bumpin' into me at th' Sandhu's…"

 "Wasn't exactly by chance, no.
 But the drugs you've been getting?
 Those are straight from the machines.
-I stole a few grains once when you were younger, and—" He shrugged again.
+Johnson gave me a sample in Rothera, and after banging my head against several walls
-"Like I said, I'm pretty good with tech, but I have no idea what it does or how the tweaks inside you work.
+I have no idea what it does or how your modifications work.
-All I know is that I'm a hundred and forty-one years old and I'm tired of making things worse."
+All I know is that I'm a hundred and forty-one years old and running out of time."

-He patted the toolbox.
-"What happens now is up to you.
-If you want my help, it's yours.
-If you want me to walk away and let you do this yourself, I'll do that instead.
-People like me and Gayathri and the governors, we've had our chance.
-It's your turn now."

 </section>